sectsect/wp-tag-order/README.md

   <td><code style="word-break: break-all;">s:91:"a:7:{i:0;s:1:"7";i:1;s:1:"5";i:2;s:2:"10";i:3;s:1:"4";i:4;s:1:"6";i:5;s:1:"8";i:6;s:1:"9";}";</code></td>
   </tr></tbody></table>

 * This Plugin does not hosting on the [wordpress.org](https://wordpress.org/) repo in order to prevent a flood of support requests from wide audience.
+Your feedback is welcome.

 ## Change log
  * **1.2.9** - [chore] Update dependencies